kannikakabilar/Kannika-Notas/ML_Eng/Behavioural_Qs/README.md

 > Optimized and wrote over 80 SQL queries for data extraction workflows using the Oracle Data Integrator API resulting in 35% runtime reduction of the data pipelines and implemented parameterized-interfaces for scalability.

-1. Wrote many SQL queries for data extraction workflows
+1. Wrote many SQL queries for data extraction workflows (in simple terms data extraction workflow ~= any file python or sql to update database table)
 2. implemented parameterized interfaces to adjust for scalability

 > Automated business processes by developing SuiteScripts

+- you can mention this but don't get too carried away

 > Developed REST and SOAP API web services to external Power BI, Boomi, and Snowflake systems - to facilitate data exchange

+- I think you already have the explanation for this at the top of your head

 # Resume Qs - CLEO